Q and A

 The following list includes examples or questions we get from people worried about catching HIV.

-The information above should have clear enough these are not risks.
+The information above should have been clear enough to show these are not risks.
 Similar questions will not be answered in the Q&A pages but may just be added to this list below.

 You can NOT catch HIV from: